NEIAAC/e-neiler/README.md

   #-------------CONFIGURATION-------------#

   message["To"] = row[0]

+  # Most clients will ignore this and set it as the sender address automatically
   message["From"] = "NEIAAC"

-  message["Subject"] = "Your NEIAAC Python workshop certificate!"
+  message["Subject"] = "Your NEIAAC example workshop certificate!"

   # CC and BCC are optional
   message["Cc"] = prepare_copy([""])